Skip advert

 MPG, running costs & CO2 emissions

-The Volkswagen Tiguan is rather traditional when it comes to its engines, launching with two petrol 1.5-litre units and a 2.0-litre diesel instead of the hybrid and plug-in hybrid powertrains found in rivals like the Ford Kuga, Nissan Qashqai and Kia Sportage.
-Efficiency is middling as a result, with mid-40s mpg for the petrol engines and just over 50mpg for the diesel, which aren’t terrible numbers, but won’t set the world on fire either.
+The Volkswagen Tiguan was rather traditional when it came to its engines, launching with two petrol 1.5-litre units and a 2.0-litre diesel, but these have since been joined by a plug-in hybrid model.
+The conventional engines’ efficiency is middling, with mid-40s mpg for the petrol engines and just over 50mpg for the diesel, which aren’t terrible numbers, but won’t set the world on fire either.
+The eHybrid PHEV is much more impressive, with a long electric range and low CO2 emissions making it great as a company car.
 Read more about the Volkswagen Tiguan’s MPG, running costs & CO2 emissions…

 Engines, drive & performance